Samsung Galaxy Gear

-The Samsung Galaxy Gear is a smartwatch produced by Samsung Electronics in the Samsung Gear family of devices.
-Unveiled during a Samsung Unpacked event in Berlin, Germany on September 4, 2013, the device serves as a companion for all Samsung Galaxy smartphones and tablets which runs on Android 4.3 "Jelly Bean" or newer.
+The Samsung Galaxy Gear is a smartwatch manufactured and produced by Samsung Electronics in the Samsung Gear family of devices.
+Unveiled during a Samsung Unpacked event in Berlin, Germany on September 4, 2013 alongside the Galaxy Note 3, the device serves as a companion for all Samsung Galaxy smartphones and tablets which runs on Android 4.3 "Jelly Bean" or newer.
 It was released on September 25, 2013.
 Originally released as an Android-based device, Samsung replaced the operating system with Tizen through the May 2014 software update.

 The Gear's successor, the Gear 2, was released on April 11, 2014.

 History

 Development

 The development of the Galaxy Gear came in the midst of a push towards the growing smartwatch market; Samsung's main competitor Apple had been the subject of rumors suggesting an upcoming watch product, while the Kickstarter-backed Pebble (which reached mass-market availability in July 2013) has been credited with creating mainstream interest in the concept.
 Lee Young-hee, vice president of Samsung's mobile business, revealed in July 2013 that the company had been working on a watch for a long time, and referred to it as a "product for the future".
 In August 2013, Bloomberg reported that "two people familiar with the matter" claimed Samsung would introduce a smartwatch, tentatively known as the 'Galaxy Gear', on September 4, 2013 during a Samsung Unpacked event prior to the IFA consumer electronics trade show in Berlin.
 Samsung was also expected to unveil the Galaxy Note 3 phablet during the event as well.

 In an interview with The Korea Times published on August 27, 2013, Lee Young-hee stated that the Galaxy Gear would "enhance and enrich the current smart mobile experience in many ways", would "lead a new trend in smart mobile communications", and "add meaningful momentum to the mobile industry.